typed-ember/ember-cli-typescript/README.md

 The TypeScript compiler does some very basic static analysis of your code, and most developers use Palantir's TSLint tool for more thorough checking.

-One sure way to tell which tool is generating an error message is that *TSLint will always mention the name of the pertinent rule, when it alerts you to a violation*.
+One sure way to tell which tool is generating an error message is that *Linters like [TSLint](https://github.com/palantir/tslint/) and [ESLint](https://eslint.org/) will always mention their name, and the name of the pertinent rule, when it alerts you to a violation*.

 ##### Example:
 ```